Native point defects from stoichiometry-linked chemical potentials in cubic boron arsenide: Introduction

+In this paper, we extend the method proposed in Ref.~\citenum{Northrup91} and reformulate a full canonical approach to explicitly calculate the chemical potentials self-consistently at both 0~K and finite temperatures.
+By using the stoichiometry as input variable and allowing the chemical potentials to be Fermi-level dependent, we treat both stoichiometric and off-stoichiometric conditions within the same framework.
+We also show that the off-stoichiometric limit saturates to ``constitutional point defects'' that have been defined within the \textcolor{black}{grand-thermodynamic-potential approach} developed within the field of intermetallics and alloys towards the end of the previous century\cite{Mayer95,foiles_daw_1987,Schott97,mishra2012native,hagen1998point}.
+We discuss how our approach can be used to determine physical chemical potentials, carrier concentrations and charge neutrality points in gapped materials.

-In this work, we present a systematic study of native point defects in cubic BAs, including vacancies, antisites and interstitials.
-Our results include the fully relaxed structures, their minimum-energy charge states, and their formation energies for the B-rich, As-rich and stoichiometric cases at 0 K and finite temperatures.
-For the latter, we calculated the fully temperature dependent free energy of formation within the quasi-harmonic approximation {in the dilute concentration limit where the configurational entropy can be neglected} and the resulting equilibrium point defect concentrations.
-Our results at finite temperature show that it is the boron vacancy and both antisites that play the most important role.
-We finally discuss the previous suggestions of constitutional point defects in non-stoichiometric BAs in light of our results and their effect on the thermal conductivity.
-Using extrapolation of experimental measurement from Lv \textit{et al.\ }\cite{lv2015experimental} as an example, we show that in the absence of {clusters and} higher-dimensional defects such as dislocations and grain boundaries, {the point defects we predict to be responsible for non-stoichiometry lower the thermal conductivity of BAs to the experimentally observed value commensurate with the given stoichiometry.
-In addition, the charges on the predicted defects are in agreement with the observed $p$-type doping for the frequently B-rich samples.
-This agreement validates our predictions as well as the underlying methodology, while at the same time identifying the crucial limits on sample quality necessary for excellent thermal conductivity.}
+We then present a systematic study of native point defects in cubic BAs, including vacancies, antisites and interstitials.
+Our results include the fully relaxed structures, their minimum-energy charge states, and their formation energies for the B-rich, As-rich and stoichiometric cases at 0~K and finite temperatures.
+For the latter, we calculate the fully temperature dependent free energy of formation within the quasi-harmonic approximation in the dilute concentration limit where the configurational entropy contribution is shown to be much smaller than that of vibrational entropy, and thus negligible in altering the equilibrium point defect concentrations.
+Our results at finite temperatures show that it is the boron vacancy and both antisites that play the most important role.
+In addition, we give a detailed discussion of CNP and thermodynamic equilibrium in BAs in light of these calculations, and determine quantitatively the $p$-type charge carrier concentration induced from self-doping in the frequently observed B-rich samples.
+These together validate our predictions as well as the underlying methodology.